 What should I do instead?

 So what can be done about this?
 The best approach is to make sure you consider your capacity versus demand.
 Demand includes both the internal demands you place on yourself and the external demand of others that you face.
 Capacity is your ability to handle the demands.
-You need to move away from a situation where you are just managing, and improve your capacity to one where you feel energised and optimistic by gaining sufficient stress recovery.
+You need to move away from a situation where you are just managing, and improve your capacity to one where you feel energized and optimistic by gaining sufficient stress recovery.